anykeyh/rails_powergrid/README.md

 Create grids into your rails application with no pain.

-Easily customizable, built-in with filtering, sorting, cell-edition, infinite-scrolling.
+Easily customizable, built-in with filtering, sorting, cell-edition, infinite-scrolling etc...

 # Demo